-Basically, this book had so many opportunities to fall flat on its face, and yet it turned out to be quite a lovely and interesting read.
+Basically, this Taken By Storm had so many opportunities to fall flat on its face, and yet it turned out to be quite a lovely and interesting read.

 Michael is a diver, left an orphan when his parents (also divers) are killed in a huge storm.
 Sent to live with his grandmother in a tiny little Washington state town, he is consumed with grief and guilt over the loss of his parents.
 Rumors start that he killed his parents, so between those rumors and his withdrawal into himself, he isn’t making many friends in his new school.

 Leesie is a Mormon girl, through and through, anxiously awaiting her acceptance into Brigham Young University, and willing to put up with the heckling of her fellow high school students for refusing to participate in drinking or sex.

 As two outcasts, Michael and Leesie strike up a tentative friendship that quickly deepens into love, but Michael wants to have the kind of physical relationship he’s had in the past, and Leesie is dead set against it because of her religious beliefs.
 Their relationship struggles along as they try and find a way to reconcile their very different views while falling pretty hard in love.

 Taken By Storm is written mostly in first person from Michael’s point of view (with each chapter prefaced with a dive log opener (something I found a little gimmicky and not totally necessary)).
 The rest of the book is instant messages between Michael and Leesie and Leesie and another friend, as well as a number of poems written by Leesie.
 Poems that, shockingly, didn’t make me want to claw my eyes out.
 Hallelujah!